wilkie/codeorg-docker-dev/README.md

   ]
 }
 ```
 - Click on the run "Debug Dashboard" button (or press F5) to start debugging.
-- Add breakpoints in your Ruby code and browse to http://localhost:3000.
+- Set breakpoints in your code and browse to http://localhost:3000.

+## Optional: Run/Debug Dashboard and Pegasus in a container running on a remote Linux host (VS Code)

+Ensure that you can ssh into the remote host and it has Docker installed.

+- Follow steps 1-3 above to copy the codedotorg-docker-repo to the remote host and start the containers.
+- Install the Remote-SSH VS Code extension
+- CTRL-Alt-P and Remote-SSH: Connect to host
+- username@host:port (e.g., simon@remote:22)
+- Once connected, follow the instructions as per above section (Run/Debug Dashboard and Pegasus using VS Code).

 ## Optional: Debugging web using WebStorm
 TBD